Regions of Singapore: Regional centres

-Prior to 1991, urban planners in Singapore preferred to have a strong commercial zone in the centre of the metropolitan area.
-Coupled with a disjointed residential developments in the northern and eastern areas, and industrial developments in the western areas of Singapore, this resulted in citizens having to travel across the island to their work or retail destinations.
-To address such issues and further improve city planning, the concept of regional centres was introduced in 1991 with the 1991 Master Plan.
+Before 1991, urban planning in Singapore prioritised a strong commercial core within the Central Area, which had functioned as the city's economic centre since the Jackson Plan.
+At the same time, residential areas were largely concentrated in the north and east while industrial zones were mainly located in the west.
+This spatial separation meant that many Singaporeans had to travel long distances across the island for work, shopping or daily activities.
+To mitigate these inefficiencies and improve the overall balance of development, the concept of regional centres was introduced under the 1991 Master Plan.

-Internationally, regional centres are typically new urban places or self-contained independent cities with their own mix of urban functions.
-However, as the land mass of Singapore is small, the term, regional centre, takes on a localised meaning: a functional node that is designed to serve as a smaller-scale downtown area between town centres in new residential towns and the main central business district in the Central Area.
-These centres are planned to offer a variety of commercial, retail, entertainment, and other amenities to residents in the surrounding areas.
-They are strategically located in areas that are well-served by the Mass Rapid Transit system, an efficient bus system, and an extensive road network.
-These regional centres are aimed to decentralised the amenities that's previously concentrated in the city's core.
+Internationally, regional centres are usually planned as new urban areas or largely self contained towns with a full range of urban functions.
+In Singapore, however, its limited land area of roughly 780 km2 gives the term a more localised meaning.
+A regional centre functions as a secondary downtown that sits between town centres in new residential towns and the main central business district (CBD) within the Central Area.
+These centres are intended to provide a wide range of commercial, retail, leisure and community facilities for surrounding residents.
+They are located in areas with strong connectivity through the Mass Rapid Transit (MRT) system, an efficient bus system and an extensive road network.
+The broader objective of regional centres is to decentralise amenities that were previously concentrated in the city-centre.

-There are four regional centres in Singapore, which were identified in the 1991 Master Plan.
-There is no regional centre for the Central Region as the city-centre itself de facto serves as one.
-The first regional centre to be developed was Tampines Regional Centre, located in the East Region, Singapore, along with the introduction of the 1991 Master Plan.
-Subsequently, Jurong East Regional Centre (West Region, Singapore), also known as the Jurong Lake District, was being developed next in 2008, with renewed plans unveiled in 2023.
-Woodlands Regional Centre (North Region, Singapore) was mooted in 2014.
-Lastly, plans for Seletar Regional Centre (North-East Region, Singapore) has yet to be unveiled; as such Punggol de facto currently serves as the regional centre of the North-East, which includes the Punggol Digital District.
+There are currently four regional centres in Singapore, first identified in the 1991 Master Plan.
+There is no designated regional centre for the Central Region, as the city-centre itself functions de facto as one.
+The first regional centre to be developed was Tampines, located in the east.
+This was followed by Jurong East in the west, with parts of the area also known as the Jurong Lake District (JLD).
+Woodlands in the north was made a regional centre.
+Plans for Seletar in the north-east have yet to be formally announced and, in the interim, Punggol functions de facto as the regional centre for the north-east, including the Punggol Digital District (PDD).